Hurricane-k/carry-bio/content/posts/blog11/index.md

 This article just makes a brief introduction to problems closely related to HVAC systems.
 As long as you need to engage yourself in engineering data.
 The things I mentioned before you should be careful about.

 The HVAC engineering data IS much different than other commercial data. ***<u><font color=red>The preprocess is much more complicated and bothering, especially when it comes to multi-variables.
 The coupling property of physical systems cannot be ignored.</font></u>*** Good luck!

+# Acknowledge
+1. All the data this article mentions come from industry.
+2. The first picture cited at the beginning is from [Unsplash.com](https://unsplash.com/) and Photographer [*Myriam Jessier*](https://unsplash.com/@mjessier)

 # Reference